 12-year-old Ellie was diagnosed with cerebral palsy at birth, but she's never considered that something that should define her life.
 She hates when people assume "the kid in the wheelchair" will be all inspirational sayings, or when her overprotective mother or hovering aide get in her way.
 Instead, she has plans to become a professional baker.
 But when Ellie and her mother move to help take care of her grandpa, who's suffering from dementia, Ellie finds herself facing existence as the new kid in school, with a wheelchair, who lives in a trailer park.
 Fortunately, a neighbor named Coralee and a classmate named Bert provide friendships and acceptance that help her prove she can make it in this new town.
 Author Jamie Sumner drew from her experiences with her son, who has cerebral palsy, to create this realistic portrayal that shows the challenges of life with a disability while also celebrating friendship, acceptance, and delicious baked goods.

 Melody's classmates and teachers dismiss her as mentally challenged, because her cerebral palsy means she's unable to walk or speak.
 But the truth is that Melody's mind is remarkable: deeply intelligent and with a photographic memory, she's capable of much more than anyone expects.
 And while she's been repeating the same preschool-level ABCs year after year, she's also been planning exactly what she'll say whenever she figures out how to communicate.
 Then her parents get a computer — one which has a special keyboard that will allow Melody to talk.
 Melody has found her voice; are people ready to hear what she has to say?
 Complex and thought-provoking, this novel will open middle readers' eyes to the misconceptions about people with disabilities.
+Melody's story continues in the much-anticipated sequel, Out of My Heart.

 Kara is a popular student and aspiring dancer with a mostly perfect life; the few snags, like her parents' arguments, seem minor.
 But after one particularly terrible day, she drives off from a party... only to be struck by a drunk driver.
 Now paralyzed below the waist, Kara has to adjust to a new life, and her popular friends and boyfriend are nowhere to be found.
 Fortunately, with the help of some old friends — and the decision to be a "push girl," who faces every challenge with determination — Kara finds a way to build a new life and give hope to others around her.
 Author Chelsie Hill survived the same sort of injury as Kara and created the real life Walk and Roll Foundation, which is dedicated to helping people with spinal injuries, giving this book an authenticity and heart that's deeply touching.